Banasavadi24/GAMELOOT-SYSTEM/README.md

 ## Justification for Organisation Choice

-I selected Gameloot as it simulates a real-world business model with simple but essential requirements for an information system.
-It provides a clear opportunity to implement core CRUD functionalities, handle inventory, and support future rental and sales features.
-This makes it an ideal case for applying backend logic, data persistence, and web-based user interaction.
+I chose Gameloot because it is a simulation of a real-life business model that has simple yet fundamental needs of an information system.
+It offers an evident possibility to introduce basic CRUD functions, manage inventory, and facilitate further rental and sales options.
+This is why it is a perfect example of the use of backend logic, data persistence and web-based user interaction.

 ## System Features